KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/exhibit-audit-working-checklist.md

 - **Value conflations** (real-as-compliment).
 - **Reserved-designator collisions.**
 - **Unearned establishment** in either direction (per RP04 Addendum B — verdicts, identity conclusions, characterization grants).
+- **Unkeepable absolutes about the author's own conduct** ("never itself edited," "never revised"): the record promises only what the commit history shows; the author edits, corrects, and standardizes his own corpus at his discretion, with tracked editing as the provenance model.
+A never-claim is a tripwire — one located edit converts it into impeachment material.
+(Origin: the RP04 Glyphwatch never-edited strike, July 11, 2026.)
 - **Anything that hands a challenger the author's voice against him.** The general test.

 ---